OpenNebula/docs/source/deployment/sunstone_setup/sunstone.rst

 Configuring your VM for SPICE
 --------------------------------------------------------------------------------

+SPICE connections are channeled only through the noVNC proxy.
 SPICE support in Sunstone share a similar architecture to the VNC implementation.
 Sunstone use a ``SPICE-HTML5`` widget in its console dialog that communicates with the proxy by using websockets.

 .. note:: For the correct functioning of the SPICE Web Client, we recommend defining by default
     some SPICE parameters in ``/etc/one/vmm_mad/vmm_exec_kvm.conf``.
 In this way, once modified the